Tarsiciosh/EssentialFeed/NOTES.md

 [CoreDataFeedStore.retrieveImageData delivers last inserted value (overwriting previous values)] [Add test to guarantee that CoreDataFeedStore side effects run serially to prevent unexpected behavior] [remove unnecessary return statements]
+- call map on image and assign the data in the transform closure
+- call again map and save the context
+[refactor procedural code into a chain of map operations]

 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)